Sunday, November 10, 2024

 The modification to the cutoff pot should look something like this:

 Update: modified!
 I cut the "3" leg to Cutoff1 on the jacks board and kludged in a 12K THT resistor between it and the V++ rail.
 Big help!
-If I do a REV3 of the jacks board I will include this mod.
+If I do a REV3 of the jacks board I will include this modification.

 Sunday, September 15, 2024